sockeqwe/debugoverlay/README.md

 ![DebugOverlay](http://hannesdorfmann.com/images/debugoverlay.png)

-This tiny library adds an overlay as independet `Window` on top of your android application.
+This tiny library adds an overlay as independent `Window` on top of your android application.
 You can close this `DebugOverlay`-Window by clicking on the close button.
 The window will then automatically pop up again when the next message to log is detected.

 ## How to use it
 ```java